Making an identification: recommendations for using the APPW key

 In Lucid keys, the two panels on the right are named Entities Remaining and Entities Discarded, which are generic terms for the panel contents.
 In this key the two panels contain genera.

 An identification is easiest and most likely to be made if both vegetative and floral features are used.
 If floral features are not available on your specimen and you are using only vegetative features, some genera may be difficult to separate.
 Closely related genera in the families Alismataceae, Lythraceae, and Scrophulariaceae, for example, may not key out to one taxon unless floral features are used.
 In these cases, where a diagnosis is not possible based solely on the vegetative features available, once you have a short list of taxa in Entities Remaining, and are not able to reduce that list further, you may very likely be able to make an identification by perusing the images and descriptions on the fact sheets.

 Many of the genera are quite morphologically variable.
 Be sure to look at all the images available on the fact sheets and not just at the images or image thumbnails attached to the taxa in the interactive key; for most of the taxa, fewer images are attached to taxa than are available on the fact sheets.
 Note that while there is only one thumbnail shown for each taxon in the Entities panels, clicking on the thumbnail will display all the key images attached to that taxon.

 New introductions to the hobby and hybrids of established species may not easily key out.
-In this and other cases it is recommended that you confirm your identification by perusing the accompanying fact sheet and image gallery for the taxon and check out the links to fact sheets for taxa with which it could easily be confused.
+In this and other cases it is recommended that you confirm your identification by perusing the accompanying fact sheet and image gallery for the taxon and check out the fact sheet "Similar genera" links for taxa with which it could easily be confused.
 Remember, the aquarium and pond plant industry is constantly in flux, responding to changing customer needs and constantly introducing new species, cultivars and hybrids to the hobby.
 If an identification is not possible, then your specimen could conceivably be one of these new introductions to the hobby.